Curvature Sets Over Persistence Diagrams: Curvature sets, persistence diagrams and persistent sets

-As we mentioned earlier, curvature sets are a full invariant of compact metric spaces, which means that $X \simeq Y$ if, and only if, $\Kn_n(X)=\Kn_n(Y)$ for all $n \geq 1$.
-It makes sense to quantitatively measure the difference between two metric spaces by comparing their curvature sets.
-The following definition of \cite{mem12} does what we need.
+Gromov proved that curvature sets are a full invariant of compact metric spaces, which means that the compact spaces $X$ and $Y$ are isometric if and only if $\Kn_n(X)=\Kn_n(Y)$ for all $n \geq 1$ \cite[Section 3.27]{gro99}.
+For this reason, the following definition from \cite{mem12} defines a bona-fide metric on compact metric spaces.

 \begin{defn}[\cite{mem12}] The \define{modified Gromov-Hausdorff} distance between $X,Y \in \M$ is

 Here $\dH$ denotes the Hausdorff distance on $\R^{n \times n}$ with $\ell^\infty$ distance. \end{defn}